cab202/quty/index.md

     to restart VSCode first.

     ![QUTy platform installation](PlatformInstall.png)
-5. Create a PlatformIO project and configure the QUTy platform in the `platformio.ini` file:
+5. Create a PlatformIO project and configure the QUTy platform by creating a `platformio.ini` file:

     ```ini
     [env:QUTy]